-42. Although Academy staff should use their discretion and judge each case on its merits with reference to the child's Individual Health Care Plan, it is not generally acceptable practice to:

-- i. prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary - ii. assume that every child with the same condition requires the same treatment - iii. ignore the views of the child or their Parents/Carers; or ignore medical evidence or opinion, (although this may be challenged) - iv. send children with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans - v. if the child becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable - vi. penalise children for their attendance record if their absences are related to their medical condition e.g. hospital appointments - vii. prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - viii. prevent children from participating, or create unnecessary barriers to children participating in any aspect of Academy life, including school trips, e.g. by requiring Parents/Carers to accompany the child.
+- 50. Although Academy staff should use their discretion and judge each case on its merits with reference to the child's Individual Healthcare Plan, it is not generally acceptable practice to: - i. prevent children from easily accessing their inhalers and medication and administering their medication when and where necessary - ii. assume that every child with the same condition requires the same treatment - iii. ignore the views of the child or their Parents/Carers; or ignore medical evidence or opinion, (although this may be challenged) - iv. send children with medical conditions home frequently or prevent them from staying for normal school activities, including lunch, unless this is specified in their individual healthcare plans - v. if the child becomes ill, send them to the school office or medical room unaccompanied or with someone unsuitable - vi. penalise children for their attendance record if their absences are related to their medical condition e.g. hospital appointments - vii. prevent pupils from drinking, eating or taking toilet or other breaks whenever they need to in order to manage their medical condition effectively - viii. prevent children from participating, or create unnecessary barriers to children participating in any aspect of Academy life, including school trips, e.g. by requiring Parents/Carers to accompany the child. - ix.
+Requiring parents to attend school to provide medical support to their child.